STATS 3008 - Biostatistics III

-Course Code STATS 3008 Course Biostatistics III Coordinating Unit Statistics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites MATHS 1012 (Note: from 2015 the prerequisites for this course will be STATS 2107 or (MATHS 2201 and MATHS 2202).
-Please plan your 2014 enrolment accordingly).
-Assumed Knowledge STATS 2107 Course Description Biostatistics is fundamental to contemporary biomedical research.
+Course Code STATS 3008 Course Biostatistics III Coordinating Unit School of Mathematical Sciences Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites STATS 2107 or (MATHS 2201 and MATHS 2202) Assumed Knowledge Experience with the statistical package R such as would be obtained from STATS 1005 or STATS 2107 Course Description Biostatistics is fundamental to contemporary biomedical research.
 It plays a central role in evaluating new treatments for cancer and heart disease, in measuring survival following lung and liver transplants, in monitoring and predicting the spread of epidemics including HIV/AIDS and swine 'flu, and much more.
 Biostatistics has also emerged in recent years as a key collaborating discipline in bioinformatics following the sequencing of the human genome.
 You will learn that expert advice from biostatisticians is crucial for pharmaceutical drug development, health-data surveillance and analysis, and for informing government debate and health policy.
 This course provides an introduction to the design and analysis of clinical trials, epidemiological studies, and methods for the analysis of biostatistical data.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes1.
 Demonstrate understanding of statistical issues arising in medical research.

 2. Apply biostatistical knowledge to real-life problems in medical research.